 Portable Solar Power

-A camping solar panel is no good if it severely limits how many items you can take along with you.
-For this reason, you should look out for small-sized and lightweight portable solar power.
 You might even check for flexible solar panels or foldable panels.
-With a flexible solar panel or foldable solar panel, you will not have to compromise too much on the surface area.
+With a flexible or foldable solar panel, you will not have to compromise too much on the surface area.
 Also, there will still be enough space to pack other items.

 Power Output

 The wattage of your solar panel determines how many devices you can power with it at once.
 Accordingly, the more power the panel produces, the more devices it can power simultaneously.
-You get even more advantageous if the portable solar panel comes with batteries so that you can store some of the power for later.

 Efficiency

-Portable solar panels generally come with either monocrystalline, polycrystalline, or thin film solar panels.
+Portable solar panels generally come with monocrystalline, polycrystalline, or thin film solar panels.
 Of these options, monocrystalline cells offer the highest efficiency even though they are slightly more expensive.

 So, in line with the need for portability and high power output, panels with monocrystalline cells are the best for camping.